Symptom and description

 This sleep problem is hard to prevent if it is due to your treatment.

-If your sleep problem is due to your treatment, your doctor may want to prescribe medication to help you stay awake.
-If your sleep problem is due to sadness or personal problems, your doctor may either prescribe medicine or refer you to a counselor.
+If your sleep problem is due to your treatment, your healthcare provider may want to prescribe medicine to help you stay awake.
+If your sleep problem is due to sadness or personal problems, your healthcare provider may either prescribe medicine or refer you to a counselor.

 These tips may help you manage hypersomnia: